 The reduction $A\subseteq B$ would involve looping from $1$ to $\ell$ and querying $B$ each time.
 The combination function would be an OR function.
 At the first yes instance of $B$, we return the value as the answer for $A$.
 If there is no independent set in $G$, the worst number of calls to $O_B$ is $\ell$.

-Cook Reductions / poly-time Turing Reductions
+Cook Reductions / Poly-time Turing Reductions

 Here, we are allowed a polynomial number of oracle calls and polynomial time for transforming the inputs.
 These are the most general form of reductions, and the other forms of reductions are restrictions of Cook reductions.
 In the example graph $G$ used for TT reductions, if we assume the number of vertices of $G$ to be a polynomial, then the reduction $A\subseteq B$ using the same exact process would be a Cook reduction.